-Choose File: After you have downloaded the new language pack, click Choose File to locate the language pack file on your hard drive.
-Click Upload to complete the language pack upgrade.
+- Browse: After you have downloaded the new language pack, click Browse to locate the language pack file on your hard drive. - Upload: Once you have located the language pack update on your computer, click Upload to upgrade your language pack.